isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    persistent storage for accounting session history.

- - ``thread-pool-size`` (default ``0``) indicates the number of threads that should be used for sending asynchronous RADIUS requests for both access and accounting services.
-A value of ``0`` instructs the RADIUS hook library to use the same number of threads used for DHCP processing.
+ - ``thread-pool-size`` (default ``0``) indicates the number of threads that is used for sending RADIUS requests and processing RADIUS responses for both access and accounting services before passing it to the core thread pool.
+A value of ``0`` instructs the RADIUS hook library to use the same number of threads used for core DHCP processing.
 This value is only relevant if Kea core is configured as multi-threaded.
-Single-threaded Kea core makes the RADIUS hook library also be single-threaded.
+Single-threaded Kea core results in single-threaded RADIUS processing.

 -  ``timeout`` (default ``10``) - is the number of seconds during which a response is awaited.